-13 Simulation algorithm
+13 Stochastic simulation algorithm

-Simulation mode is selected by <mode>.
+Stochastic simulation mode is selected by <mode>.

-Simulation of surfaces are done in a few steps:
+Stochastic simulation of surfaces are done in a few steps:

 - 1. Estimate the trend coefficients in the linear trends.
 The estimation method will depend on the chosen <kriging-method>. - 2.
-Draw the trend coefficients from the estimated distribution and use the drawn coefficients to form the simulated trends. - 3.
-Draw all the residuals using a Fast Fourier Transform (FFT) algorithm1.
+Randomly draw the trend coefficients from the estimated distribution and use the drawn coefficients to form the simulated trends. - 3.
+Randomly draw all the residuals using a Fast Fourier Transform (FFT) algorithm1.
 The simulated residuals are added to the simulated trends to obtain the unconditionally simulated surfaces. - 4.
 The final step is to condition the unconditionally simulated surfaces to the well points.
 This is algebraically (and numerically) identical to performing the kriging operations for prediction.

 The first and the last step are by far the most time consuming and they are identical to the operations performed when doing prediction.
-Therefore, the CPU time for prediction and simulation is similar.
+Therefore, the CPU time for prediction and stochastic simulation is similar.

-The simulation algorithm is very accurate and will ensure perfect agreement with the specified model (trends, variograms, uncertainties, etc.) and the supplied data.
+The stochastic simulation algorithm is very accurate and will ensure perfect agreement with the specified model (trends, variograms, uncertainties, etc.) and the supplied data.

 ^{1.} The FFT algorithm reproduces any variogram almost perfect.
-It is by far superior to any other algorithm for simulating unconditional Gaussian random fields including the two most common approaches: Sequential Gaussian Simulation (SGS) and turning bands.
+It is by far superior to any other algorithm for stochastic simulation of unconditional Gaussian random fields including the two most common approaches: Sequential Gaussian Simulation (SGS) and turning bands.
+See e.g. Abrahamsen (1999) for details.